-The New York Times Best-selling book, The Lightning Thief comes to life onstage at Walton Arts Center. you can be the first to see the National Tour’s first ever production off-Broadway.
-Full of hijinks, mythical creatures and lightning bolts, The Lightning Thief is “worthy of the Gods” (Time Out NY)!
+The New York Times Best-selling book, The Lightning Thief, comes to life onstage at Walton Arts Center. you can be the first to see the National Tour production.

 “The Lightning Thief” by Rick Riordan